The Limited Inc

 The Limited Inc was a Columbus, Ohio–based retail corporation founded by Leslie Wexner that operated as the dominant U.S. specialty apparel retailer through the 1980s and 1990s, with brands including Victoria's Secret, Express, and Lane Bryant.
 Its relevance to this investigation centers on two interconnected structural features: a global sourcing apparatus routed through the Commonwealth of the Northern Mariana Islands (CNMI) via subsidiary Mast Industries, and an air cargo relationship with Southern Air Transport (SAT) that operated twice-weekly Hong Kong–Columbus flights out of Rickenbacker Airport beginning April 1995 — with no corresponding disclosure in a decade of SEC filings.
 The American Textile Manufacturers Institute sued The Limited under the federal False Claims Act for submitting false country-of-origin declarations to U.S. Customs regarding CNMI-manufactured garments 1.
 That suit was dismissed with prejudice in November 1997 and affirmed by the Sixth Circuit in September 1999.
 A separate CNMI class action filed January 13, 1999 named "the Company and its subsidiary, Lane Bryant, Inc." as defendants 2.

 The Limited's December 15, 1995 credit agreement — a roughly $715 million facility with Morgan Guaranty Trust as Agent — defined an "Unrestricted Subsidiary" category with explicit carve-outs for entities "exclusively in the business of owning or leasing, and operating, aircraft and/or trucks" (Category c) and "primarily as a carrier transporting goods in both intrastate and interstate commerce" (Category e) 3.
-Designation as an Unrestricted Subsidiary was made by private written notice to the Agent, was never publicly disclosed 3.
-Analysis of the agreement’s provisions indicates that this designation would remove the entity from consolidated financial statements, Exhibit 21 subsidiary listings, and all credit agreement covenants 4.
-This agreement was executed in December 1995, the same year SAT relocated its cargo hub to Columbus/Rickenbacker — a temporal alignment that analysis of the filing record has not explained 5.
-Across four fiscal years of Exhibit 21 filings reviewed (FY1994–FY1996 and FY2005), no aviation, air cargo, freight, or carrier subsidiary appears by name 6, and a review of filings — eleven consecutive Limited Brands 10-K reports from 1997 through 2007 — found zero references to SAT, Rickenbacker, air cargo, or freight operations 7.
+Designation as an Unrestricted Subsidiary was made by private written notice to the Agent and was never publicly disclosed 3.
+Under the agreement's provisions, that designation would remove the entity from consolidated financial statements, Exhibit 21 subsidiary listings, and all credit agreement covenants 4.
+The agreement was executed in December 1995, the same year SAT relocated its cargo hub to Columbus/Rickenbacker — a temporal alignment the filing record does not explain 5.
+Across four fiscal years of Exhibit 21 filings reviewed (FY1994–FY1996 and FY2005), no aviation, air cargo, freight, or carrier subsidiary appears by name 6, and eleven consecutive Limited Brands 10-K reports from 1997 through 2007 contain zero references to SAT, Rickenbacker, air cargo, or freight operations 7.

 Deutsche Bank AG — in its New York and Cayman Islands branches — served as Managing Agent on the 1995 credit facility with an $82 million commitment, placing it alongside Morgan Guaranty Trust, Citibank, and HSBC in the lending syndicate 8.
 Deutsche Bank later maintained Jeffrey Epstein's personal accounts and banking relationships for multiple Epstein-controlled entities including Gratitude America Ltd and Enhanced Education.
 The structural overlap between The Limited's 1995 banking syndicate and entities that later appear in Epstein's financial network is a documented factual coincidence; the investigative significance of that overlap remains an open question 8.